Workflow RedesignAi Operating SystemGoverned Ai Execution

 A candidate does not need perfect scores.
 It needs a realistic path to green.

-If the pilot cannot define second-order effects, rollback conditions, review cadence, and stop rules, it is not ready for production pressure.
-Use the AI Pilot Consequence Scorecard before scale.
+Do not choose a wedge with no consequence review.
+If the team cannot define second-order effects, rollback conditions, review cadence, and stop rules, use the AI Pilot Consequence Scorecard before scale.

 One action this week

 List five possible AI workflows.
-Score each one using the matrix above.
+Score each one using the matrix.
 Pick the one with the clearest owner, most visible pain, and most credible 90-day scorecard.

 If your team needs a starting map, use the Agentic Workflow Readiness Map to test whether the workflow is ready for an agentic pilot.
-If the wedge list is messy, political, or spread across multiple functions, the AI Workflow & Agent Operating System Diagnostic is designed to help leadership choose the first wedge and turn it into a 90-day operating plan.
+If the wedge list is messy, political, or spread across multiple functions, Map your company brain.
+The diagnostic is designed to help leadership choose the first revenue-lifecycle wedge and turn it into a 90-day operating plan.
+For a concrete revenue-lifecycle example, use the CRO Company Brain Bottleneck Map Sample Template.